sigmastratum/sigmastratum/home/how-to-use.md

 ## 1. 🔧 Preparation

-Use modern LLM, we recommend (ChatGPT, Grok, Claude).
+Use modern LLM, we recommend (ChatGPT, Grok, Claude, Mistral).
 Free versions are sufficient as long as the model can:

 - summarize